dpauld/nodejs-task-manager-app/README.md

 1. Clone the project in your local repository from Github
 2. Install all the node modules using `npm install` command or install the required package individually.
-3. Comment out the `require("dotenv").config()` line of `app.js` to run it locally.
+3. Uncomment `require("dotenv").config()` line of `app.js` to run it locally.
 On the other hand, If you plan to deploy, comment this line of code to avoid port conflict.
+In case of running locally create a new file for setting up environment varibale, name it `.env`.
+Then assign `PORT = 3000` and `MONGODB_URI = "<your mongodb database connection string>"` inside the `.env` file.
 <!--
 4. [Optional] If `node_modules` is added in `.gitignore` file, then dont have it in `.gitigone` file.
 This way the node_modules will get deployed in the server.
 You may face error if you dont deploy the `node_modules` folder in the server.
    -->